upward

-brand book and guideline: differences and similarities
+brand book and guidelines in branding: key differences and how to use them

 Imagine that your company has opened a branch in another city.
 The marketer at the new location will need to order printed materials for office decoration, signage, launch an advertising campaign, prepare new employees by explaining the principles and values of the company.
 How do you avoid turning this process into a real test with endless approvals and clarifications?